ibm-cloud-docs/assistant/deploy-web-chat.md

     Add the token to the web chat code snippet that you embed in your website page.
 Specify the token in the `identityToken` property.

+    Starting with web chat version **3.2.0**, this step is optional.
+You do not have to add the `identityToken` property initially.
+You can skip this step as long as you perform the next step where you add the `identityTokenExpired` event.
+The event is fired when the web chat is first opened, and if a token wasn't provided, it obtains one from your handler at that time.
+    {: note}

     For example:

     ```html